SKKUGoon/kor-strat-event/README.md

 # Kowl - Korean Stock Market Event Driven Strategy Watchmen

+## New projects Notice

+This project will be implemented into new korean stock exchange API project.
+Which will be coded after the kimchi premium project - python based. (golang version kimchi project is deprecated)

 Kowl provides near-real-time event driven strategy for korean stocks in KOSPI and KOSDAQ by scraping DART(Data Analysis, Retrieval and Transfer System) provided by Korean FINANCIAL SUPERVISORY SERVICE.
 By parsing native RSS feed,